US · AI law tracker

 - What is HR 8479?

-- A bill has been introduced proposing that the National Institute of Standards and Technology (NIST) establish task forces [1].
-These task forces are intended to facilitate the development of technical standards and guidelines for identifying generative AI content [1].
-The legislation further aims to mandate that audio or visual content created or substantially modified by generative AI include a disclosure acknowledging its AI origin [2].
+- A bill has been introduced in the U.S. House of Representatives [1] that would mandate the National Institute of Standards and Technology (NIST) establish task forces to develop technical standards for identifying generative AI content.
+It would also require audio or visual content created or substantially modified by generative AI to include a disclosure of its AI origin [2].
 Primary source →

 - Why does HR 8479 matter?